 who have not yet met the two year vesting period.

-Important: Unauthorised unpaid absences will always constitute a break as there is no facility to pay an A P C to cover the pension that would have accrued during a period of absence of this type.
+Important: Unauthorised unpaid absences will always constitute a break as there is no facility to pay an A P C to cover the pension that would have accrued during an absence of this type.

 Notification of service breaks are required so that the L G P S administering authority can determine: